 “We have a strong working relationship with the FDNY and NYPD.
 They depend on us and have total confidence in our ability to respond to any kind of trauma or life-threatening emergency.”

-In the pediatric area, Dr. Roy Vega, Director, Pediatric Emergency Department and his team are treating all types of conditions in children.
+In the Pediatric area, Dr. Roy Vega, Director, Pediatric Emergency Medicine, and his team are treating all types of conditions in children.

 "Families can take comfort in knowing that we will provide their children with superior emergency care."

-For those individuals or families with mental health emergencies, BronxCare Health System’s Comprehensive Psychiatric Emergency Program (CPEP) is responding to the challenge.
+For those individuals or families with mental health emergencies, BronxCare’s Comprehensive Psychiatric Emergency Program (CPEP) is responding to the challenge.
 When necessary, its special Mobile Crisis team is stabilizing and resolving emotional crisis situations directly in the community.